 2. All documents must be submitted in proper sequence, as provided in the required documents checklist.

-3. The Board of Review (BOR) accepts exemption applications for approximately 30 days, four times each year.
+3. The Board of Review (BOR) accepts exemption applications for approximately 30 days, two times each year.

 4. Applicants should ensure that the PTAX form submitted is the recent version.
 The most updated forms are available here-

 5. Applicants should ensure that every property identification number(s) being appealed should be present on the Board of Review complaint form, the applicable PTAX form and if a government-owned property, the governmental exemption petition.

 6. Applicants should ensure that the date of ownership on the PTAX form matches the date of ownership on the recorded proof of ownership.

 7. In order to qualify for a property tax exemption, your organization must be exclusively beneficent and charitable, religious, educational, or governmental and own the property that is used exclusively for charitable, religious, educational, or governmental purposes and not leased or used for profit.
 Being deemed as non-profit by the IRS does not automatically qualify an organization for a property tax exemption.

 8. Organizations that have purchased an already exempt property must file an exemption application or the property will be placed back on the tax roll.
 The IDOR has to confirm that the property remains in exempt ownership and use.